-Emotional Misconduct does not include conduct reasonably accepted as part of sport.
+Emotional Misconduct does not include coaching techniques and behaviors that are professionally accepted.
 For example, a coach may talk with a wrestler about strategies for making weight but may not ridicule or fat-shame them.

-EXAMPLES OF EMOTIONAL MISCONDUCT Repeatedly shaming or humiliating a child for how they performed Following a child home after every practice to scare them
+EXAMPLES OF EMOTIONAL MISCONDUCT

+- Repeatedly shaming or humiliating a child for how they performed - Following a child home after every practice to scare them